mdscheuerell/EnvDataSci/README.md

 {Something here about grading}

+## Communication

+This course will involve a lot of communication between and among students and the instructor.
+Short questions directed at me should be addressed via email; I will respond to your message within 48 hours.
+Detailed questions should be addressed to me in person--either after class or during a scheduled meeting.
+As the course progresses, we will also use some online tools for larger discussions and comments.

 ## Academic integrity

 Faculty and students at the University of Washington are expected to maintain the highest standards of academic conduct, professional honesty, and personal integrity (see the [University of Washington Student Conduct Code](https://www.washington.edu/cssc/for-students/academic-misconduct/)).
 Plagiarism, cheating, and other academic misconduct are serious violations of the Student Conduct Code.
 The whole basis for this course is the notion of "open science": creating a *transparent* and *reproducible* description of your workflow.
 Thus, I have no reason to believe that anyone will violate the Student Conduct Code, but I will have no choice but to refer any suspected violation(s) to the College of the Environment for a Student Conduct Process hearing.